bounswe/bounswe2023group1/reports/lab_report_6.md

 The map's role is less central to the application's information architecture for power users such as coordinators and facilitators.
 Still, it is extremely important for these people to have the big picture of the situation on the ground.
 The map facilitates this by visualising how many requests and resources exist and where these are concentrated geographically.
 Furthermore, for coordinators, maps provide a way to see how the different tasks in an action are distributed geographically.
 This visual helps the coordinator intuit which order of tasks is the most logical.

-FILTERING AND REPORTING MECHANISM:
+DATA TABLE MAP FEATURES FOR UI/UX ENHANCEMENT
 In a disaster response application, the design of the "Map Listing, Filtering with Data Table, and Reporting Mechanism" is pivotal for delivering rapid, efficient, and user-friendly interaction, particularly vital for coordinators managing crisis situations and users to be able to quick access and easily use.
 This mechanism directly caters to the unique challenges and urgency inherent in disaster management.

+2/ FILTERING MECHANISM MAP:

 Enhanced Map Listing (Requirement 1.1.2.1.5): This feature allows victims to view available resources both on a map and as a list.
 The dual-view option ensures that users can quickly grasp the spatial distribution of resources while having the option to delve into a detailed list format.
 This versatility in presentation is crucial in high-stress scenarios where different users may require different data representations for quick understanding and decision-making.

 Advanced Data Table Filtering (Requirement 1.1.2.1.6): The dynamic filtering options in the data table are designed for rapid navigation through extensive datasets.
 Users can filter resources by name, category, and distance, enabling them to quickly identify the most relevant resources.
 This feature reduces the time spent searching for information, a critical factor during emergencies where every second counts.

+3/ REPORTING MECHANISM MAP:

+Partial Coverage of Requirement 1.2.5.1: The system generates live reports on outstanding requests, showing the deficit in materiel by location.
+This functionality is crucial for coordinators to understand immediate needs and allocate resources efficiently.
+Assisting Requirement 1.2.5.2: While it does not fully cover this requirement, the reporting mechanism provides valuable insights that assist in assessing the overall progress of disaster response efforts.
+It contributes to understanding the impact of actions on the affected population, albeit indirectly.
+This aspect is particularly beneficial for coordinators who need to gauge the effectiveness of their strategies in real-time and make swift adjustments.

-Since focus is data table because filtering and reporting is its funcitonalities.
+Since focus is data table, further investigation of data table functioanilities are listed below.
+Filtering and reporting is data table's features and they serve two distinct functions.
 Focus on the UI/UX aspects of data table:

 Advanced Sorting and Filtering Capabilities: With sophisticated sorting and filtering options, the data table allows users to quickly navigate and organize large datasets.
 This feature is especially important in time-sensitive situations, enabling users to find the most relevant information without delay.
 Interactive Elements: The table includes interactive features such as expandable rows and clickable elements.
 These interactive elements make it easier to explore and understand complex data, allowing users to access detailed information without overwhelming the main view.